jdeluyck/kcoreorg-website/_posts/2008/2008-10-21-you-know-what-sucks.md

   - tap
 format: gallery
 ---
-&#8230; waking up at 6 in the morning, because you hear a certain sound you associate with water that&#8217;s coming under high pressure from a tap.
+... waking up at 6 in the morning, because you hear a certain sound you associate with water that's coming under high pressure from a tap.

 Upon closer inspection, the tap in the shower was spraying hot water from one of the sides.
 Luckely, the shower door was closed, or the bathroom would have been flooded.